What is auranofin?

 liver disease; or

-FDA pregnancy category C. It is not known whether auranofin is harmful to an unborn baby.
-Before taking this medication, tell your doctor if you are pregnant or plan to become pregnant during treatment.
+It is not known whether auranofin will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take auranofin?